 This gives you platforms from which to post positive, useful content about your brand and prevents others from claiming these properties to use against you.
 Sign up for every major social media platform you can, including Facebook, Twitter, LinkedIn, YouTube, and more.
 Social media platforms like these often include places where customer feedback can be shared in the form of online reviews.

 While you’re at it, head to existing social media accounts and other profiles to increase your privacy settings to the maximum extent allowed by the website.
-If you’re friends with business associates on your personal accounts, transfer them to a professional profile so only close friends and family see personal information.
+If you’re friends with business associates on your personal accounts, transfer them to a professional social media profile so only close friends and family see personal information.

 This one’s easy, but time-consuming.
 It’s time to educate yourself on maintaining an online presence.
 Purchase a few books on running a successful blog, managing your social media accounts, creating content with SEO (search engine optimization) in mind and branding yourself.

 Learning about these online reputation tools and how to use them prepares your team for building your brand’s online presence.

 Once you’ve finished educating yourself, you’ll be ready to make use of your new web properties, respond to new content that comes up with your name on it and push negative items off the front page.

 With your newfound knowledge of social media and otherwise owning your online image, make a realistic long-term plan for your online reputation management.
 A typical campaign takes between six and twelve months to move to maintenance, so set your goals accordingly.